provable-things/ptokens.js-v1/resources/docs/ptokens-pltc.md

 - __`String`__ - __`spender`__: spender Ethereum address
 - __`Number`__ - __`amount`__: amount to transfer

-Approve to spend the specified amount of pBTC to the provided Ethereum address by setting the allowance of spender address
+Approve to spend the specified amount of pLTC to the provided Ethereum address by setting the allowance of spender address

 ### Returns